 Setting out on my path of ecological advocacy began with enhancing my tree climbing skills with arboriculture classes at Clackamas Community College, while working for a small gardening company.
-Curiosity led me to take other classes in environmental science, ecology, botany and lots of classes in Horticulture, which became my major.
+Curiosity led me to take other classes in environmental science, ecology, botany, and then lots of classes in Horticulture - which became my major.
 It didn’t take long for me to learn that climbing trees with chainsaws was not a good fit, so that idea was quickly bypassed.
 My focus turned to landscape design.
 I earned an Associate degree from Clackamas CC, and arborist certification through the International Society of Arboriculture.

 After graduating, I started my own business offering garden maintenance.
 This lasted a few years, until I decided to go back to school and advance my degree to a Bachelor of Science at OSU, with an option in Ecological Landscapes and Urban Forestry.

 Over the course of my academic journey, I continued working at gardening jobs, at garden centers, and even a short period of co-owning a small tree care business.
 None of these jobs felt like my true “calling,” and I longed to find rewarding work with meaning.
 After doing some deep soul searching, I decided to start my own business, again, to pick up where I left off and aim to reach greater heights.
 With the help of the small business resources at Mercy Corps NW, I obtained my landscape contractor license, then became bonded and insured.
 Piece by piece, I built my business and gained momentum.

-Land stewardship is by far the most meaningful work I’ve ever done, and I want to share the importance of it and how others may share this rewarding experience.
+Land stewardship is by far the most meaningful work I’ve ever done.
 I invite you to follow along with my story as I share pieces along the way.
 I hope you, too, will become a steward of the land.

 OLCB License #9280 • Bonded and insured • Verify

 Backyard Habitat Professional

 Bloom with Nature is a program-approved company that understands backyard habitat certification criteria.
 We can be a helpful resource in transforming your property, or in working toward the next level of certification.